infinispan-demos/harry-potter-quarkus/README.md

 ## Magic is going on
 [Hogwarts Magic Creator](src/main/java/org/acme/infinispanclient/service/HogwartsMagicCreator.java) is going to emulate characters performing some magic.
-Randomly will pick up a character and a spell, and perform the magic!
+It will randomly pick a character and a spell to perform (if they can)!
 Characters in Hogwarts are teachers and students.

 ## Search Search